 - Book your hotel.

 Conference hotels fill up quickly.
 We recommend that you reserve your room as soon as possible.
-If you are having trouble finding rooms through the conference website, you can try contacting Wyndham Jade directly by phone (800.830.5812).
+If you are having trouble finding rooms through the conference website, you can try contacting MCI directly by phone (800.830.5812).
 You can also check back on the website; additional blocks of rooms are sometimes released, and if other people cancel their rooms, they can become available online immediately.

 Once you register, there's five steps to take to prepare for SCIS.